GliaLab/Begonia/README.md

 ## Other scantypes

-In this intial release, we are focused on TSeries objects and only provide documentation on these.
-There are however more scan types that can be loaded from a path, such a 3D z-stacks, linescans and single images.
+In this initial release, we are focused on TSeries objects and only provide documentation on these.
+However, more scan types can be loaded from a path, such as 3D z-stacks, line scans, and single images.
 All adhere to the `DataLocation` mechanism.

 # Regions-of-activity
 Calcium events can be automatically detected with the regions-of-activity algorithm (ROA).
 The following sections outline how to run the algorithm with the GUI or directly with code.
-The events are detected with essentialy 2 functions that need configuration, the pre-processing step and the processing step.
-The pre-processing step requires configuration of the smoothing parameters to estimate the baseline image, the standard deviation of the noise and create a intermidate large file for the following processing step.
-The processing step requires configuration of the detection threshold and parameters for filtering events based on size, duration and location.
-When the processing is done the output is stored under the variables "roa_table" and "roa_traces".
-The binary 3D matrix of where true represents detection of events are located under the variables "roa_mask_ch1", "roa_mask_ch2", etc. depending on the channels the events were detected.
+The events are detected with essentially two functions that need configuration, the pre-processing step, and the processing step.
+The pre-processing step requires configuration of the smoothing parameters to estimate the baseline image, the standard deviation of the noise, and create a large intermediate file for the following processing step.
+The processing step requires configuration of the detection threshold and parameters for filtering events based on size, duration, and location.
+When the processing is done, the outputs are stored under the variables "roa_table" and "roa_traces".
+The binary 3D matrix of where 1's represents detected events are located under the variables "roa_mask_ch1", "roa_mask_ch2", etc. depending on the channels the events were detected.

 The baseline image is calculated as the most frequent value (aka. the mode) of the pixel time series traces.
-It is possible to instead use a custom defined baseline image, but this must be done programatically.
+It is possible to use a custom-defined baseline image instead, but this must be done programmatically.

 For further details and discussion see the article.